It’s the age of digital transformation. Businesses have to consistently update their processes to adapt to constant change. But adapt how?

 What Happened in Previous Broad Core Updates?

 Before the May 2022 broad core update, the latest one was in November 2021.
 But, the June/July 2021 update was the one that made a much more impact.
 It was one of the largest core updates at the time that Google had to tranch its deployment into two.
-Digital marketers observed high volatility in site performances across various industries.
+Digital marketers and website owners observed high volatility in site performances across various industries.

-Like any other broad core algorithm update, the May 2022 update is not a penalty.
+Like any other broad core algorithm update, the December 2024 update is not a penalty.
 Although you may experience drops in your rankings, that doesn’t necessarily mean there is something wrong with your pages and that you should be looking for a fix.

 Think of it like your car maintenance.
 Bringing your car in for a tuneup maintains overall performance, but it isn’t a particular fix to a specific problem.
 This is what the broad core algorithm update does.